-Stellenbosch, the second-oldest wine producing region in South Africa, is one of the country’s premier wine regions.Warwick Estate is a high-end South African winery in the Stellenbosch region of South Africa.
-The estate has a rich farming history dating back to 1771.
-Then a fruit farm, Warwick only emerged on the forefront of South Africa’s wine scene when Stan and Norma Ratcliffe bought the estate in 1964 and started developing the land with an extensive focus on the classic Bordeaux varieties: Cabernet Franc and Cabernet Sauvignon.
+Stellenbosch, the second-oldest wine producing region in South Africa, is one of the country’s premier wine regions.Today, it is home to Warwick Estate, one of the leading South African wineries in the Stellenbosch region.
+Warwick Estate has a rich farming history dating back to 1771.
+It was originally a fruit farm, but then emerged at the forefront of South Africa’s wine scene when Stan and Norma Ratcliffe bought the estate in 1964 and started developing the land with an extensive focus on the classic Bordeaux varieties, particularly Cabernet Franc and Cabernet Sauvignon.

 Soon a cellar was in place and Norma began producing her own handcrafted wines using the Warwick grapes.
 Norma developed a talent for making great wines and production rapidly increased.
-Through determination and commitment, Norma Ratcliffe became one of the Cape’s first female winemakers – and one of its most illustrious wine personalities, whose legacy is immortalised in the Warwick “First Lady” range.
+Through determination and commitment, Norma Ratcliffe became one of the Cape’s first female winemakers.
+She also became one of its most illustrious wine personalities, whose legacy is immortalised in the Warwick “First Lady” range.

 The first wine under the Warwick label was released in 1984, then named “La Femme Bleu” – “Blue Lady” as it is known today.
 Two years later, in 1986, the Warwick Trilogy – a three varietal Bordeaux-style blend – was released and has since been recognised as a truly iconic wine, with multiple vintages adorning some of the greatest wine lists in the world.

 Norma was awarded the 1659 Medal of Honour in 2015 for her impact and contribution to the South African wine industry: an impact which has had a lasting effect and benefitted the industry as a whole.
 Previous winners were Nelson Mandela, amongst other leaders.

 The farm refrains from using harmful insecticides, instead concentrating on spot treatments in the vineyards.
-This has had a positive effect, and their booming earthworm population is a result.
+This has had a positive effect, clear evidence of which is their booming earthworm population.
 Warwick are a Biodiversity and Wine Initiative member, striving to protect and conserve the Cape Floral Kingdom, by preserving the Cape Fynbos and planting at least 100-150 trees per year.